osduarte/TESE-MEIC-2324/Project/README.txt

 IMU_Capture - collect acc and gyro without BLE (specific number of samples) IMU_Classifier - set in the micro the NN Model.h to see if the movement is recognized MODEL_Training - Model training in google colab
+	generates the model to use in the IMU_Classifier
 OLED - Testing simple example of OLED
 References - article references